NCLEX Scoring

 Exam-Ready

-Your ability estimate consistently exceeds the passing standard by a comfortable margin.
-You're well-prepared for the exam.
+Your practice ability estimate is consistently above the readiness target by a comfortable margin across multiple sessions.
+You're well-prepared.

 Approaching Exam-Ready

-Your ability estimate is above the passing standard but close to the threshold.
-Focused practice can solidify your readiness.
+Your practice ability estimate is above the readiness target but within a narrow margin.
+Focused practice can solidify your readiness before testing.

 Below Standard

-Your ability estimate is below the passing standard.
-Targeted study on weak areas is essential before test day.
+Your practice ability estimate is below the readiness target.
+Targeted study on weak Client Needs categories is essential.

 Needs Significant Improvement

-Your ability estimate is substantially below the passing standard.
+Your practice ability estimate is substantially below the readiness target.
 Comprehensive content review and extended preparation are recommended.

 How Our Platform Reports Results